SoftcatMS/ExportImportPolicyPackage/README.md

+# This fork had been modified to use `--force-export` flag to skip the menu when exporting Policy.

 # ExportImportPolicyPackage
 Check Point ExportImportPolicyPackage tool enables you to export a policy package from a R80.10 Management database to a .tar.gz file, which can then be imported into any other R80.10 Management database.